tanyaweaver/python-dev-accelerator/source/schedule/week06/wed.rst

 * Understand how relationships between data models are handled in Django
 * Learn about how Django accesses files
+* Learn how node deletion affects a Binary Search Tree

 Readings
 ========